 Previous program participants report spending in the range of $200 to $250 per week on meals and incidentals while on the program, though frugal students may spend less, and others could spend much more.
 Bear in mind that the cost of living in Paris is relatively high and that, while it is possible to live frugally, it is also possible to run short of money if you are unwary.
 It is therefore essential to budget your funds, distributing your resources so that they last for the duration of the program.
 If you are planning to travel before or after the program or on weekends, you should budget accordingly.

 Students retain their University financial aid eligibility for this program.
-Participants in this program are eligible for need-based financial aid but will need to complete a separate summer financial aid application, following the procedure described on the Summer Financial Aid page of the Financial Aid website.
+Participants in this program are eligible for need-based financial aid, following the procedure described on the Summer Financial Aid page of the Financial Aid website.
 Students seeking need-based financial aid for this program should talk to the Financial Aid office for further instructions.
 For more information about financial aid resources, please see our general Tuition, Fees, and Funding section.

 Paris Intermediate French students are also eligible to apply for the College’s Foreign Language Acquisition Grant (FLAG), which supports Summer language study.